MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 often leveraging the pipeline, and dropping down into .NET only when necessary.

 >[!NOTE]
-> Many of the techniques described here are not idiomatic PowerShell and may reduce the readability
+> Many of the techniques described here aren't idiomatic PowerShell and may reduce the readability
 > of a PowerShell script.
 Script authors are advised to use idiomatic PowerShell unless performance
 > dictates otherwise.